Profile: Catherine, Duchess of Cambridge

 But, following the announcement that the duke was leaving the military, the couple left the island to set up home in a refurbished apartment in Kensington Palace, London.

-Prince William is due to start a new role as an air ambulance pilot, flying with the East Anglian Air Ambulance, next spring.
+Prince William now works as an air ambulance pilot, flying with the East Anglian Air Ambulance, a job he started in July 2015.